hyperstown/linuxtips/README.md

 In this repository you will find all kinds of useful scripts, tips etc.

-This scripts are mostly for Manjaro and beginner users.
+This commands and scripts are written for Arch/Manjaro with KDE flavour.
+Written as simply as possible so even total begginer can use it.